bioexcel/intro-hpc-life-scientists-permed-bioexcel/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong> Participants must have their own local
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  workstation (such as a laptop or desktop) with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) on which they have administrative privileges.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
-They are also required to abide by the <a href="https://www.archer2.ac.uk/training/code-of-conduct/">ARCHER2 Training Code of Conduct</a>.
 </p>

 {% comment %}